techLiberty/galaxy-11ty-libdoc/content/creating-content/markdown.md

     ```
 ```

-Additional languages may be added into the page, see <https://highlightjs.org/download>
+To manage your own supported languages according to your needs, see [Highlight JS configuration](/content/configuration/hljs.md).

 ## Tables